Oath Keepers trial: 'Armed rebellion' plan, prosecutor says

 Associated Press

-WASHINGTON (AP) — Federal prosecutors began Monday to lay out for jurors their case against the founder of the Oath Keepers extremist group and four associates charged in the most serious case to reach trial yet in the Jan.
-6, 2021, U.S. Capitol attack.
+WASHINGTON (AP) — The founder of the Oath Keepers extremist group and four associates planned for an “armed rebellion” to stop the transfer of presidential power on Jan.
+6, 2021, prosecutors told jurors Monday at the opening of the most serious case to reach trial yet in the attack on the U.S. Capitol.

 “Their goal was to stop by whatever means necessary the lawful transfer of presidential power, including by taking up arms against the United States government,” he said.
 “They concocted a plan for armed rebellion to shatter a bedrock of American democracy.”